 Tip 1.
 Do not start revising your work right away.

 Once you lay down your pen or take your hands off your keyboard, stop thinking about your work.
 Take a break.
 Call a friend.
 Watch a movie.
 Do NOT get back to your text until a few hours (or days) later.
 Then start reading your work slowly and carefully.

 Tip 2.
 Find a way to see your text in a new light.

 Many professional writers find it helpful to have a hard copy of their work when they self-edit.
 Paper usually reveals more weaknesses of writing than a computer screen does.
-Reading your text out loud or reading it backwards.
-From the last paragraph to the first—are other good strategies to get a fresh perspective on your writing.
+Read your text out loud and/or reading it backwards, from the last paragraph to the first.
+These are other good strategies to get a fresh perspective on your writing.